singhravipratap/SLA/README.md

 ## Configuration and data flow

-## Notes: be careful while deploying setup
+## Notes: To be careful while deploying setup

 ## Start container services